Tip-Sy/BigData/README.md

 ### Output file 1 ###

 * Name: *countryTop50-YYYYMMDD.txt*
-* Description: Top 50 of the songs that are the most listened in each country, for the last seven days
+* Description: Top 50 of the most listened songs per country, for the last seven days
 * Line format: *country_code|sng_id1:n1,sng_id2:n2,...,sng_id50:n50*
 * Note: *sng_id1:n1* is the ID of the first song, with *n1* equal to its number of listenings

 ### Output file 2 ###

 * Name: *userTop50-YYYYMMDD.txt*
-* Description: Top 50 of the songs that are the most listened by each user, for the last seven days.
+* Description: Top 50 of the most listened songs per user, for the last seven days
 * Line format: *user_id|sng_id1:n1,sng_id2:n2,...,sng_id50:n50*
 * Note: *sng_id1:n1* is the ID of the first song, with *n1* equal to its number of listenings